Skip to main content

 The assumption that the distribution of any observation is symmetrical around its predicted value is a very strong one.
 If this assumption does not hold, we may want to transform the data to make it more symmetric around its (transformed) predicted value.
 In other cases, constraints on the values that observations can take may also lead us to transform the data.

-The model can be extended to include a transformation of the data:
+The model extended model with a transformation of the data is then :

 As we can see, both the data and the structural model are transformed by the function u so that remains the prediction of .
 Classical distributions are proposed as transformation: